RhineCloud/ao3-bookmarklets/default-filters/README.md

 this bookmarklet aims to make it easier to apply a pre-defined/saved set of filters to any works or bookmarks listing page on ao3, in a way that works both on mobile and desktop

 ## how to install
-1. visit any of AO3's works or bookmarks listing page, like [the DCU works listing page](https://archiveofourown.org/tags/DCU/works), for instance
+1. visit any of AO3's works or bookmarks listing page, like [the DCU works listing page](https://archiveofourown.org/tags/DCU/works) or [the works listing page of Yuletide 2020](https://archiveofourown.org/collections/yuletide2020/works), for instance
 2. if you're using a narrow screen, such as vertical/portrait mode on mobile devices, select the _Filters_ button to summon the filters bar
 3. select all the filters that you want to set as saved filters, for example:
     - to _Sort by_ "Bookmarks",